rach-id/Simple-Decentralized-App/README.md

         - Takes you to page with a form to fill to add the object

 ### Progress:
-- Exchange contract partly working: Not sure if the money gets transfered ...
+- Exchange contract partly working: Not sure if the money gets transfered (doesnt) ...
+Error: "VM Exception while processing transaction: revert"
+- When adding item ...
+Out of Gas occurs

 ### Version2?
 - Make it similar to EBay.
 Post what you want, people will bid on it and then you can sell after sometime.